October in Ogden is so uniquely different that it merits it’s own brand: Ogtober.

 Those familiar with Peery’s Egyptian Theater know that it’s a spectacle in and of itself and worth a visit anytime.
 However, in Ogtober, it will host screenings of some amazing films in its one-of-a-kind setting.

-On October 25 and 26, screenings of “The Rocky Horror Picture Show” will play to sold-out audiences.
+On October 28th, 29th, and 30th screenings of “The Rocky Horror Picture Show” will play to sold-out audiences.
 Pre-show entertainment is provided as well as “prop bags” for the full “Rocky Horror” experience.
 Costumes are highly encouraged and advance ticket purchase is pretty much required for this popular event.